 and the chart reloads displaying the chart with the selected options.
 You may adjust the chart options and indicator selection by clicking corresponding option tab at the top of the chart.

 The chart data is streamed automatically.
 You may rearrange the position of the charts displayed by dragging and dropping the different charts into the positions you prefer.

 Our charts merge technical analysis with news from news publishers such as Wall Street Journal, MarketWatch.com, TheStreet.com, CNBC, Forbes, Associated Press, Reuters and others.
 You can monitor equity charts and the latest news relating to a specific symbol as it occurs.

-Another new exciting feature not shown above is the Bollinger Band®
+Another new exciting feature is the Bollinger Band®

 Expert.
 This is an artificial intelligence system that analyzes a stock or fund and prepares a report that may be read or listened to.
 Learn more about it